Link Machine Learning (LML) Price Reaches $0.0022 on Top Exchanges

-Link Machine Learning (LML) traded 1.2% higher against the dollar during the 1-day period ending at 17:00 PM Eastern on September 11th.
-Link Machine Learning has a total market capitalization of $263,973.63 and $166.00 worth of Link Machine Learning was traded on exchanges in the last day.
-In the last week, Link Machine Learning has traded down 1.4% against the dollar.
-One Link Machine Learning coin can currently be bought for $0.0022 or 0.00000010 BTC on popular cryptocurrency exchanges.
+Link Machine Learning (LML) traded up 1.3% against the U.S. dollar during the 24 hour period ending at 11:00 AM E.T. on September 15th.
+Over the last week, Link Machine Learning has traded down 2.5% against the U.S. dollar.
+One Link Machine Learning coin can now be purchased for about $0.0022 or 0.00000011 BTC on popular cryptocurrency exchanges.
+Link Machine Learning has a market cap of $260,436.73 and approximately $121.00 worth of Link Machine Learning was traded on exchanges in the last 24 hours.

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.